|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These Matcha Green Tea Truffles are as beautiful as they are delicious!
+These matcha green tea truffles are as beautiful as they are delicious.
 Matcha green tea powder gives the truffles a light, delicate flavor and a beautiful light green color.
-I like to dust the tops with a little more matcha powder, to increase the flavor and make a bold statement.
+We like to dust the tops with a little more matcha powder to increase the flavor and make a bold statement.

 Once at a simmer, remove the pan from the heat, add the sifted matcha powder, and whisk well until the matcha dissolves.

-5. Press a layer of cling wrap on top of the ganache.
-Refrigerate it until it is firm enough to roll, about 2 hours.
+Press a layer of cling wrap on top of the ganache and refrigerate it until it is firm enough to roll, about 2 hours.

 To roll the truffles, use a small candy scoop or spoon to form 1-inch balls of ganache.

 Dust your hands lightly with powdered sugar and roll the truffle between your palms to get it round.

 Place the truffle on a baking sheet lined with parchment or waxed paper, and continue until you have rolled all the truffles into balls.
 If the truffles have gotten soft, return them to the refrigerator for 10-15 minutes so they can firm up again.